David Gordon Green: Influences

 Green's favorite films are, in order, Thunderbolt and Lightfoot, 2001: A Space Odyssey, The Gravy Train, The Bad News Bears, Deliverance, Nashville and One Flew Over the Cuckoo's Nest.

-It has been suggested, even by the director himself, that Green's films take a lot of influence from the works of fellow Texan Terrence Malick.
+It has been suggested, even by the director himself, that Green's early films (most notably George Washington) take influence from the works of Terrence Malick.
 Malick himself served as an executive producer of Green's 2004 film Undertow.